tdhelixx/alexandria-dental-health-site/src/services/dental-implants.md

 While the precise details of the dental implant treatment process will vary for each patient, the timeline for completing the treatment is generally several months, spread over various stages.

 At our practice, we offer iTero and CEREC Primescan technologies for more accurate and convenient treatment.
-Dr. Mazhari can utilize these state-of-the-art intraoral devices to create digital impressions of the patient’s mouth and generate digital images to preview the expected results.
+Dr. Mazhari can utilize these state-of-the-art intraoral devices to create digital impressions of the patient's mouth and generate digital images to preview the expected results.

 Advancements in Dental ImagingThe iTero scanner is an innovative tool that utilizes advanced technology to generate digital dental impressions.
-This allows our team to accurately map out the treatment plan for each patient’s new smile.
+This allows our team to accurately map out the treatment plan for each patient's new smile.

-With CEREC Primescan, our team uses intuitive AI (artificial intelligence) to create detailed scans of our patients’ teeth.
+With CEREC Primescan, our team uses intuitive AI (artificial intelligence) to create detailed scans of our patients' teeth.
 Both of these devices eliminate the need for traditional putties and pastes to map out your smile.

 Additionally, using iTero and CEREC Primescan can reduce the amount of time it takes to create a precise impression of your smile, which can speed up the entire process of receiving dental implants.